How you can enter a caveat

-We regularly receive enquiries from people who want to know how to enter a caveat.
+We regularly receive calls to our free legal helpline from people who want to know how to enter a caveat.
 Many people we speak to have heard the term “caveat” but do not know what one is or how it should be used.
 This brief guide is designed to help you decide if it is appropriate in your case and if so, how a caveat can be entered.
+If you are looking for experienced solicitors to help you with your inheritance dispute then call our helpline on 0808 139 1599 or send us an email.

 What is a caveat?

-A caveat is a notice entered at the Probate Registry which prevents anyone other than the caveator (the person entering the caveat) obtaining a Grant of Probate.
-It is a useful tool to use when you are investigating a challenge to a will or dealing with a probate dispute as it can provide you with time to investigate without the estate being administered.
+A caveat is a notice entered at the Probate Registry which prevents anyone other than the person who entered the caveat obtaining a Grant of Probate.
+It is a useful tool to use when you are investigating a challenge to a will or dealing with a probate dispute as it can provide you with time to investigate without the estate being administered and the assets distributed.
 A caveat lasts for six months, but can be renewed if you need it to last beyond that.

 When can a caveat be used?

-A caveat will only have effect if it is entered before a Grant of Probate.
+A caveat will only have effect if it is entered before a Grant of Probate has been issued.
 If you are considering a will challenge you should therefore ensure you do not delay in entering a caveat.
 There are several types of claim where a caveat can be used.
 These include:-

 2. Executor disputes;